 Accounting records are kept track by auditors on the costs in your accounting records and they will compare the amounts in recent supplier invoices to the cost listed in your inventory valuation.

 8. Review freight costs

-An auditor has to review freight cost and include freight costs in inventory or charge it to expense in the period incurred, but you need to be consistent in your treatment.
+An auditor has to review freight costs and include freight costs in inventory or charge it to expense in the period incurred, but you need to be consistent in your treatment.
 So, the auditors will trace the accounts for any units that are in transit and also in case anything is lost or damaged in transit.

 9. Test for lower cost or market

 The lower cost or market rule is to be followed by the auditor and will do so by comparing a selection of market prices to their record costs.